Successful startup

 Intellectual property

-As most startups provide technology-based solutions, their assets are no longer physical but take form in intellectual property.
-It is the asset that gives a company a competitive advantage in the market.
+As most startups provide technology-based solutions, their assets are no longer physical but take the form of intellectual property (IP).
+IPs are the assets that give a company a competitive advantage in the market.
+These include using copyrights, trademarks, and patents.
+Managing and protecting the company’s intangible assets is important to continue being innovative and thriving.

 Capital efficiency

-The three aforementioned components are long-term investments that only can show results in the future.
-VCs plays a huge role in providing capital for startups to acquire market share, hire the right talent, and build the right solutions.
+The three components above are long-term investments that can only show results in the future.
+Venture Capitalists (VCs) play a massive role in providing capital for startups to acquire market share, hire the right talent, and build the right solutions.
 The capital supports and sustains the company.

-“Every business model requires a different quantum of funding, every founder has different capital management style” said Melisa.
+“Every business model requires a different quantum of funding, and every founder has a different capital management style,” said Melisa.

 What sets a great founder apart is their ability to manage capital efficiently, which, in essence, is their ability to deliver great performance at a cheaper cost.